George Leslie Stout (1897-1978)

 The significance of George Stout to not only the MFAA but the preservation of Europe’s cultural patrimony as a whole cannot be overstated.
 In the words of fellow Monuments Man Capt.
 Walker Hancock, “I can’t imagine what we would have done without George Stout’s experienced guidance.”
 According to the records of 12th Army Group, “art treasures of incalculable value were secured and preserved… due to his [Stout’s] energetic and resourceful action.”
 For his devoted service as a Monuments Man, Stout received the Bronze Star and the Army Commendation Medal.

-Following his return to the United Stated in mid-1946, Stout resumed his post at the Fogg Museum.
+Following his return to the United States in mid-1946, Stout resumed his post at the Fogg Museum.
 He became Director of the Worcester Art Museum in Worcester, Massachusetts in 1947 and Director of the Isabella Stewart Gardner Museum in 1955 until his retirement in 1970.
 He was a member of the American Antiquarian Society, the American Academy of Arts and Sciences, and the American Institute for Conservation of Historic and Artistic Works, and participated in multiple international conferences on conservation.
 His many publications, which remain today at the cornerstone of art conservation research, include Technical Studies in the Field of the Fine Arts (editor, 1932-42), Color and Light in Painting (editor, 1941), Painting Materials, A Short Encyclopedia (1942), The Care of Pictures (1948), and Treasures from the Isabella Stewart Gardner Museum (1969).

 George Stout died in Stanford, California in June 1978.